-Strongest connections were found for breast cancer, lymphoma and colorectal cancer, and less strongly for patients with Merkel cell carcinoma, prostate cancer, gastric cancer, leukemia, lung cancer, and melanoma.
+The strongest connections were found for breast cancer, lymphoma, and colorectal cancer, and less strongly for patients with Merkel cell carcinoma, prostate cancer, gastric cancer, leukemia, lung cancer, and melanoma.

 Every 10 nmol/L increase in 25(OH)D was linked to a 4% increase in cancer patient survival overall.

 In a press release published by the Endocrine Society, one author of the study Hui Wang, MD, PhD remarked: